~~ Cantonese proverb

 A great name is like extra octane in a brand.
 A bad, boring, or sound-alike name won't necessarily kill a brands chances for success.
 In most cases however, it dramatically dilutes the brand equity and potency.

 Branding agencies, bloggers and tech companies alike agree that a strong brand can be your most powerful tool, can set you apart from the competition and demonstrates that you are an industry leader.
 Descriptive, generic domain names have been associated with some of the world’s most well-recognized companies including Cars.com, Shoes.com, Baby.com, Toys.com, Hotels.com and Flowers.com, etc. and have historically been the most valuable properties on the Internet.
 While many of these sales have been private, some public sales considered comparable to Vino.com include Wines.com at $2,900,000, Vodka.com at $3,000,000 and Whiskey.com at $3,100,000.
 Beer.com sold for $7,000,000 while Pizza.com sold for $2,605,000 and candy.com at $3,000,000.

 Tech Crunch writes "Domain names are important, and some might even say that a premium, memorable domain name is priceless.
 It’s become increasingly difficult to argue against businesses scooping up those short, relevant, easy-to-remember domain names when they’re available.
 Doing so can give your business, customers, and search engines a simple and quick way to find your business, along with the bonuses of brand protection and a potential increase in traffic, not unlike prominent placement in the yellow pages or the local shopping mall for brick-and-mortars. "

-The clearer you can be, the better.
+Again, the clearer you can be, the better.